juju927/performthis-live/Reflections.md

 #### 🔐 back-end security

 With the requirements of implementing jwt-tokens, my ~~googling~~ extended research brought me to [Flask-praetorian](https://flask-praetorian.readthedocs.io/en/latest/) which I absolutely tried to make work for good 10 hours before ending up **completely uninstalling** because I just could not make it work.
 I ended up using [PyJWT](https://pyjwt.readthedocs.io/en/stable/) to create jwt-tokens, with the help of an online guide.
-Of course, I later find out that [Flask-JWT-Extended](https://flask-jwt-extended.readthedocs.io/en/stable/) was the superior way of doing things that I didn't manage to implement but I'm going to write it here so I remember to use it in the future. 🙃 I used [bcrypt](https://flask-bcrypt.readthedocs.io/en/1.0.1/) to encrypt and decrypt the passwords that were saved in the database.
+Of course, I later find out that [Flask-JWT-Extended](https://flask-jwt-extended.readthedocs.io/en/stable/) was the superior way of doing things that I didn't manage to implement but I'm going to write it here so I remember to use it in the future. 🙃 I used [bcrypt](https://flask-bcrypt.readthedocs.io/en/1.0.1/) to hash the passwords that were saved in the database.
 This one I fully understood how to use. 😃 because it was gone through in class *(duh)*.

 #### 🗄️ database management

 I picked up [SQLAlchemy](https://www.sqlalchemy.org/) to query my PostgreSQL database.
-It was with it that I created tables and schemas (I think).
+It was also with it that I created tables and schemas (I think).
 Then, I used [Flask-Marshmallow](https://flask-marshmallow.readthedocs.io/en/latest/) to de-serialise data gotten back from the database (I think).
 These 2 programs were exciting to work with to begin with, but after working with them more I kind of get the feeling that documentation writers are in cahoots with those fellas making tutorials on YouTube to make profits.
+Searching for the syntax to query my database with this ORM was a nightmare.
 I might also just be stupid.

 ## 🧐 What's next?

 Even though the project has come to an end, I do intend to continue working on this project in the near future.
-Implementing more user stories, fixing up my styling, there's so much to do.
+Implementing more user stories, fixing up my styling - there's so much to do!

 ## 💕